grassroot-software/grassroot_curriculum/README.md

 ## Contributing

-The Odin Project depends on open-source contributions to improve, grow, and thrive.
+The Grassroot Project depends on open-source contributions to improve, grow, and thrive.
 We welcome contributors of all experience levels and backgrounds to help maintain this awesome curriculum and community.
 If you would like to contribute to our curriculum, be sure to thoroughly read our [contributing guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md) in our main TOP repo.

 Some of the things you can do to contribute to our curriculum include:
 * Correct typos and other grammar errors.